Storms bring down trees at Masters, play halted in 2nd round

 “The safety and well-being of everyone attending the Masters Tournament will always be the top priority,” Augusta National said in a statement.
 “We will continue to closely monitor weather today and through the Tournament.”

-Just before the second horn sounded, three enormous pines slowly fell next to each other near the 17th tee, sending those below them scattering.
-On the nearby 16th green, Sergio Garcia stopped and stared at what seemed to be happening in slow motion, and his playing partners Kazuki Higa and Keith Mitchell watched anxiously to see if anyone was hurt.
+Just before the second horn sounded, three enormous pines slowly fell near the 17th tee box, sending about 50 people below them scattering.
+On the nearby 16th green, Harrison Crowe saw the tree falling and started to backpedal in surprise, while on the 15th green, Sergio Garcia stopped and stared at what seemed to be happening in slow motion.

+“You could feel it down there.
+This little tornado whipped up,” Crowe’s caddie, John Serhan, told Australian Associated Press.
+“It caught those trees.
+You could see them start to sway.
+They were lucky no one got killed.
+Very, very lucky.”

+The falling trees could be seen and heard from several holes across the property.

 “We were cresting the fairway on 15.
 We thought it was a scoreboard or a grandstand,” said Sahith Theegala, who is playing in his first Masters.
 “We were hoping it wasn’t something that hit anybody.”